For more information download the Instruction manual (English) / Handleiding (Nederlands) underneath.

 - Begin a basic search by entering your search terms in the search bar.
 You may limit the search by searchable fields, record type, and date.

 - The searchable fields are:

-- Keyword: Searches the entire text of the finding aid.
+- Keyword: Searches the entire text of the collection description.

 - Creator: Searches names of the persons, families, and organizations who created the collections or archives.

 - Subject: Searches by subject headings assigned to materials by archivists, e.g. "Amsterdam".

 - Notes: Searches are limited to the fields with annotations.

 - Identifier: Searches by identifier, which is a unique number by which materials are tracked and requested.
 This only works for collection numbers (starting with UBA…).